pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 ```

 ### Error Responses
-- If parsing fails, the token may be damaged; request a new token from the server.
+- Parsing errors may indicate a damaged token; request a new token from the server.

 ## Set token

-Clients update the token granted by the server.
+Client-side method to set/update the current auth token.

 ### Method(s)
 ```
 `1pubnub.setToken(
 2    token: string